MistyCommunity/Documentation/src/content/docs/reference/javascript-api.md

 Stops recording video with Misty's 4K camera.

 Use this command after calling `misty.StartRecordingVideo()`.
 Video recordings cannot be longer than 10 seconds.
 Misty stops recording automatically if a video reaches 10 seconds before you call this command.
+To download a video from your robot, use the [`GetRecordedVideo`](../../../docs/reference/rest/#getrecordedvideo-beta) REST command.

 ```JavaScript
 // Syntax